 However, if you would like to tie on the inside corner of the leg hole, work 1 sc in the back of each stitch, and the loop in the ch stitches we didn't crochet into.
 For my Gizmo, 5 rows is where I usually stop in her legs.

-This sweater should be very beginner-friendly since it only works with 2 stitches and a decrease stitch.
-I used less than 1 cake of yarn, and since I bought it on sale, this entire sweater cost me only $3—making it a great option to fill your puppies wardrobe with.
+This sweater should be very beginner-friendly since it only works with two stitches and a decrease stitch.
+I used less than one cake of yarn, and since I bought it on sale, this entire sweater cost me only $3—making it a great option to fill your puppy's wardrobe with.
 You could also use the Mandala cakes that don't have sparkles if you want to make it less feminine for your boy puppies, or any other weight 3 yarn!

 © 2019 TheNaturalRoze